bav-php/bav/README-1.0.0.md

 * `BAV::isValidBankAccount($bankID, $account)`: Returns true for existing accounts of an existing bank.

+* `BAV::isValidAccount($account)`: This method validates an account against the bank of the last `isValidBank()` call.

+* `BAV::getValidBankFilterCallback()`: Returns a callback for filter bank validation.

+* `BAV::getValidAccountFilterCallback()`: Returns a callback for filter account validation.
+The account filter needs to be called after the bank filter.

 * `BAV::getMainAgency()`: Returns the main agency of a bank.

 * `BAV::getAgencies()`: Returns further agencies.
 The main agency is not included in this list.